What you need to know about the Novavax

 Dosage and administration

-• The Novavax COVID-19 vaccine is administered intramuscularly as a single 0.5 mL dose at least 2 months after receipt of the last previous dose of a COVID-19 vaccine
+• The Novavax COVID-19 vaccine is administered intramuscularly as a single 0.5 mL dose at least 2 months after receipt of the last previous dose of a COVID-19 vaccine1*

 Individuals with certain kinds of immunocompromise

-• An additional dose of the Novavax COVID-19 vaccine may be administered at least 2 months following the last dose of a COVID-19 vaccine
+• An additional dose of the Novavax COVID-19 vaccine may be administered at least 2 months following the last dose of a COVID-19 vaccine1

-• Additional doses of the Novavax COVID-19 vaccine may be administered at the discretion of the healthcare provider, taking into consideration the individual’s clinical circumstances
+• Additional doses of the Novavax COVID-19 vaccine may be administered at the discretion of the healthcare provider, taking into consideration the individual’s clinical circumstances1

-• The timing of the additional doses may be based on the individual’s clinical circumstances
+• The timing of the additional doses may be based on the individual’s clinical circumstances1

 Certain kinds of immunocompromise refers to individuals who have undergone solid organ transplantation, or who are diagnosed with conditions that are considered to have an equivalent